Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Fibroblast growth factor 23 (FGF23) concentrations must be interpreted in conjunction with serum phosphate (phosphorus) measurements, as FGF23 will be elevated in other conditions that cause hyperphosphatemia in vivo.
-These include kidney failure; severe catabolic states (eg, severe systemic illness, uncontrolled type I diabetes mellitus, and severe starvation); vitamin D toxicity; intravenous phosphate treatment and very high phosphate diets; advanced malignancy in particular with tumor lysis; crush or other significant muscle injury or destruction; fractures; and some endocrine disorders, in particular hypoparathyroidism and acromegaly.
+These include chronic kidney disease; severe catabolic states (eg, severe systemic illness, uncontrolled type I diabetes mellitus, and severe starvation); vitamin D toxicity; intravenous phosphate treatment and very high phosphate diets; advanced malignancy in particular with tumor lysis; crush or other significant muscle injury or destruction; fractures; and some endocrine disorders, in particular hypoparathyroidism and acromegaly.
 With the exception of kidney failure, FGF23 measurements will not contribute to diagnosis or patient management in these situations.

 Do not interpret FGF23 concentrations as absolute evidence of the presence or the absence of tumor induced osteomalacia (TIO).
 Some patients with TIO may have FGF23 levels within the reference interval.
 It is thought that tumors in these individuals may be secreting different, and yet unidentified, phosphatonins.
 Therefore, if the clinical picture and general osteomalacia laboratory workup strongly suggest that the patient has TIO, a normal intact FGF23 level should not discourage tumor search or removal.